 The following are the ten steps to Financial Freedom:

 1. Understand Your Current Status

-The first step to financial Freedom is to identify where you are now financially.
-This includes both your assets and liabilities.
+The first step to financial Freedom is identifying where you are now financially.
+This step includes both your assets and liabilities.

 You need a starting point to work from.
 If you don’t know where you are financial, how can you plan for your future?